Understanding Dual Diagnoses

 Coming to grips with a dual diagnosis can create feelings of hopelessness, frustration, and even anger.
 If you are struggling with a dual diagnosis, help may seem out of reach.
 Fortunately, California Centers of Recovery has a dual diagnosis treatment program that can be tailored to fit your needs.
 We offer a wide range of evidence-based programs that will give you the tools and support you need for the long term.

-Call us today for more information on the benefits of our dual diagnosis and other programs.
-Begin your journey and healing with the help of the best dual diagnosis treatment center in California—CCR.
+Call us at 877.328.5682 or contact us online today for more information on the benefits of our dual diagnosis and other programs.
+Begin your journey and healing with the help of the best dual diagnosis treatment center in California.